AyushmaanPandey11/Movie-Recommendation-App/README.md

 - Redux Store
 - user cartSlice
 - Used updateProfile, Signout, onAuthChanged from firebase api to store and update values in redux store
+- Bug fix - Redirecting the unaouth user to login page and authorised user to browse page
+            - onAuthChanged is defined in the Header Component as header will be available in rendering of any component and we are navigating only from here and whenever there will be change in auth this function will be called and it will navigate.
+- Bug fix - Unsubscribe the onAuthChanged callback(Good Practise).
 # Project Layout
 - Login/Signup Form
     - Header